braxtonlemmon/waldo-react-rails/README.md

 I then spent a good amount of time using various resources in an attempt to finally deploy to Heroku.
 After reading and following a [Heroku blog post](https://blog.heroku.com/a-rock-solid-modern-web-stack) I was able to deploy my application.

+The original project repository with all of the original commits can be found [here](https://github.com/braxtonlemmon/find-waldo)

 # Live version
 Checkout a live version [here](https://pumpkin-surprise-94026.herokuapp.com/)